pingcap/docs-tidb-operator/en/deploy-heterogeneous-tidb-cluster.md

 ## Prerequisites

 You already have a TiDB cluster.
-If not, [deploy a TiDB cluster in Kubernetes](deploy-on-general-kubernetes.md) first.
+If not, [deploy a TiDB cluster on Kubernetes](deploy-on-general-kubernetes.md) first.

 ## Deploy a heterogeneous cluster